Sherlock V2

 • The Lead Judge shall coordinate with the protocol team, Lead Senior Watson & Sherlock to resolve the issues based on the comments/labels.
 You can also add comments on the issues to help with the process.

-The ideal timeline to complete the 2 phases is two weeks from the end of the contest.
-Initial results must be announced within this period.
+The ideal timeline to complete the 2 phases is about two weeks from the end of the audit contest.

 Phase 3:

-• Initial results will be generated & announced based on the final issue state from Phase 2.
+• Preliminary results will be generated & announced based on the final issue state from Phase 2.
 Completion of this step opens up the Escalation period.

-• The lead judge comments on every escalation within 48 hours after the escalation period ends.
-The lead judge is available to answer questions at any time before the final announcement is made.
+• The Lead Judge comments on every escalation within 48 hours after the escalation period ends.
+The Lead Judge facilitates the discussion between parties to achieve consensus on the technical impact of the issue, leaving the severity judgement to Sherlock.
+The Lead Judge is available to answer questions at any time before the final announcement is made.

 Duplication Instructions: